micro-ROS/micro-ROS.github.io/_docs/tutorials/core/micro_ROS_with_teensy_arduino/index.md

 ---
-title: Micro-ROS with Teensy and Arduino IDE
+title: Teensy with Arduino
-permalink: /docs/tutorials/core/micro_ROS_with_teensy_arduino/
+permalink: /docs/tutorials/core/Teensy_with_Arduino/
 ---

 ## Target platform

-In this tutorial you will learn how to connect Teensy with micro-ROS and ROS2.
+In this tutorial you will learn how to connect Teensy with micro-ROS and ROS 2.
-You will also learn how to install micro-ROS agent in linux systems to communicate with Teensy based arduino board using Arduino IDE.
-This tutorial will also cover a simple publisher topic published from teensy and subscribed using ROS2 interface.
+You will also learn how to install micro-ROS agent in Linux systems to communicate with Teensy-based Arduino board using Arduino IDE.
+This tutorial will also cover a simple publisher topic published from teensy and subscribed using ROS 2 interface.

-To start with, we will need a host computer with either having a native Ubuntu 20.04 installed ROS2 foxy or using a docker version of the freshly build ROS2 foxy from this link.
+To start with, we will need a host computer with either having a native Ubuntu 20.04 installed ROS 2 Foxy or using a docker version of the freshly build ROS 2 Foxy from this link.
 Now let us also look at the connection diagram which will help us understand the full picture better.

 ![Illustration of Connection diagram of Teensy 3.2 with Host PC running ros2 and micro-ros-agent](Teensy_micro_ros_connection.png)

-## Installing ROS2 and micro-ROS in the host computer:
+## Installing ROS 2 and micro-ROS in the host computer:
 Note: These first few steps are the same as in the micro-ROS installation page as in this link

-For this tutorial you have to install ROS 2 Foxy FitzRoy on your Ubuntu 20.04 LTS computer.
+For this tutorial you have to install ROS 2 Foxy Fitzroy on your Ubuntu 20.04 LTS computer.
 You can do this from binaries, via Ubuntu packages, which are detailed [*here*](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Binary.html).

-Note: Otherwise it is possible to use fresh docker build of ROS2 foxy installation by running these commands:
+Note: Otherwise it is possible to use fresh docker build of ROS 2 Foxy installation by running these commands:

 ```bash
  sudo apt install docker.io